 Sir Montague PORTER, Rod Houghton's doctor.
 Portrayed by John Faassen.

 Grace "Prim" PRIMROSE, a tall, attractive production assistant and colleague of David Palmer who captures the attention of Miles Cooper.
 When work is scarce, Prim takes a job as a waitress at Norma's Bar.
 After David's mysterious disappearance, she moves into Flat 7 with Vera Collins.
-It is revealed that Prim's father is faded Hollywood actor, Trevor Banks.
+It is revealed that Prim's estranged father is faded Hollywood actor, Trevor Banks.
 Portrayed by Pamela Gibbons.

 Mr PRIOR, the American father of Rosemary.
 Portrayed by Brian Adams.